How to build Inviwo

 Qt binaries >= 6.
 Make sure you get the build for the 64 bit version for you Visual Studio version.

-A very fast way to install Qt is using the aqtinstall python package.
+An other very fast way to install Qt is using the aqtinstall python package.
 Install the python package:

 pip install aqtinstall